Classical computational simulation of the FeMo-cofactor model to chemical accuracy and its implications: Results

 We have carried out unrestricted coupled cluster (UCC) and unrestricted DMRG (UDMRG) calculations using the filtering procedure in SM~Sec.~\ref{sec:sm-theory}.
 In Fig.~\ref{fig:2}A we show the energy landscape of the 35 spin isomers in the LLDUC model with unrestricted Hartree-Fock (UHF), UCC up to triples, and UDMRG with a moderate bond dimension $D=5000$.

 We find convergent trends as the correlation level increases.
 At the highest levels of correlation in the figure, UCCSDT and UDMRG ($D=5000$), the relative orderings between BS families and within them are consistent.
-(T) shows a moderately strong reference dependence reflecting the importance of self-consistent CC amplitudes, see SM~Sec.~\ref{sec:sm-ref-dep}.
+(T) shows a moderately strong reference dependence reflecting the importance of self-consistent UCC amplitudes, see SM~Sec.~\ref{sec:sm-ref-dep}.
+Additionally, we note that the relative energy of the spin isomers within each broken-symmetry family can be different, mainly due to deviations from $C_3$ symmetry in the geometry, for example, the energy of BS7-247 is much higher than that of the other two spin isomers in the BS7 family.
 Nonetheless, all the states correspond to (largely) single reference states (for various diagnostics, see SM~Sec.~\ref{sec:sm-ref-dep} and SM~Sec.~\ref{sec:sm-det-overlap}), confirming our qualitative insight into the states and the effectiveness of the filtering procedure.

 It is assumed, and to some extent observed in DFT calculations, that within each BS$n$ class, spin isomers are similar in energy~\cite{bjornsson2017revisiting,cao2018influence}.
 We find the variation between spin isomers for the same BS$n$ class to be comparable to the variation between BS$n$ classes.
 The quantitative variations are sensitive to the level of correlation (see Fig.~\ref{fig:2}C).